-Flex Your Grammar Muscles: An Introduction to Reflexive Pronouns
+Flex Your Grammar Muscles: An Introduction to Reflexive and Intensive Pronouns

 It’s easier than it sounds to define reflexive pronoun.
-Nearly all pronouns, by their very definition, refer back to some antecedent—a word or phrase that is replaced by the pronoun in question.
-The reflexive category is simply more transparent about this relationship than some of the other types: these cannot stand alone and must be preceded or followed by the word to which they refer.
+Nearly all reflexive pronouns refer back to some antecedent—a word or phrase that is replaced by the pronoun in question.
+The reflexive pronoun is more transparent about this relationship than some of the other parts of speech: these words cannot stand alone and must be preceded or followed by the word to which they refer to.

 Let’s start with a list of reflexive pronoun examples:

-How do we identify reflexive pronouns when we see them in the middle of writing?
-There is one dead giveaway that indicates the presence of one of these particular words: the presence of the suffix –self or its plural form –selves.
+How do we define reflexive pronoun when we see a reflexive pronoun in the middle of a sentence?
+There is one dead giveaway that indicates the presence of these particular words: the suffix –self or its plural form –selves.

-In many ways, this suffix is crucial to understanding what is a reflexive pronoun and how this particular grammatical concept works.
-In most sentences that utilize this structure, the subject and object refer to the same person, place, thing, or idea.
-So if we look at a sentence with the common structure subject + verb + object, the subject does something to or acts upon the object.
-But if we’re using reflexives, the subject and the object are one and the same—so the noun in question acts upon itself somehow.
+In many ways, this suffix is crucial to understanding what is a reflexive pronoun and how this grammatical concept works.
+In most sentences that utilize the reflexive pronoun structure, the subject and object refer to the same person, place, thing, or idea.
+So if we look at a sentence with the common grammatical structure subject + verb + object, the subject does something to or acts upon the object.
+But if we’re using reflexive pronouns, the subject and the object are one and the same—so the noun in question acts upon itself somehow.

 It is action done upon the self, rather than upon some external being.
 In the first sentence, William is the person doing the teaching (the verb) and the recipient of that teaching is also William; therefore, we use this grammatical structure to convey the idea that William was not taught to cook by someone else, nor did he teach anyone else to cook.

-In the second sentence, the speakers have caused their own entrapment in the corner.
-The reflexive grammar here is used to indicate that something is the fault of the speakers and no one else; it emphasizes their own culpability.
+In the second sentence, the subjects have caused their own entrapment in the corner.
+The reflexive pronoun examples here are used to indicate that something is the fault of the subjects and no one else; it emphasizes their own culpability.

-Reflexive pronouns have another common usage: they can function as intensifiers to add emphasis to a sentence and highlight a particular aspect of that thought.
+Reflexive pronouns have another common usage: they can function as intensifiers to add emphasis to a sentence and highlight an aspect of a thought.
 For this reason, we group reflexive and intensive pronouns together.
+You can group them together when answering what are reflexive pronouns below.
 To ensure that you’re using words and other grammar concepts correctly, our grammar checker can go over your writing for mistakes.

-Let’s look at a few examples of intensifiers.
+Let’s look at a few reflexive pronoun examples of intensifiers.